 See Section 6 for Building Guidance (EHS website).

 - WILL COVID-19 SAFETY TRAINING BE REQUIRED BEFORE RETURNING TO THE LAB?

 Yes.
 Researchers will need to complete mandatory online training prior to returning to campus.
-The training module “Safe Practices for Resumption of Research” will be made available on the Employee Learning Center.
+The training module “Safe Practices for Resumption of Research” is available on the Employee Learning Center.